 Newborn Photographer NYC

 I create my newborn baby photos in my NYC studio.
-My studio is lovely and white, filled with light and also has my all my props.
+My studio is filled with light and also has my all my props.
 As an experienced portrait photographer, I know how to light my subjects in the most flattering light.
-Most of my newborn images are done using the gorgeous, natural light that pours into her white and bright photography studio, but if the need arises, rest assured that I have all the lighting equipment necessary.
+Most of my newborn images are done using the gorgeous, natural light that pours into my bright photography studio, but if the need arises, rest assured that I have all the lighting equipment necessary.

 When is the Best Time to do a Newborn Photography Session?